 “My lemonade recipe is something I got from my grandmother.
 She was famous for her perfectly refreshing homemade lemonade, and every summer the grandkids would eagerly wait outside for the pitcher we knew she was making.
 Not only is it delicious, but her lemonade recipe is easy to make and low in added sugar.
 If you’re looking for how to make lemonade, let this be your end-all-be-all recipe.
 It’s that good.”

 Something you might notice about the example paragraph is that “lemonade” is mentioned a number of times, but we haven’t keyword stuffed.

 You can go about finding keywords two ways: 1.) raking your own brain or 2.) using Google’s Keyword Planner.

-While I’m not going to go too far into this advanced step, here’s what my list of keywords might look like for my lemonade post.
+Here’s what our list of keywords might look like for my lemonade post.
 Our advanced SEO blog post can help you understand what this chart means.

 What is keyword stuffing?

 Sometimes online entrepreneurs try to get clever and trick the Google crawlers.
 They do this by “keyword stuffing” or inorganically smashing as many keywords into their posts and website as possible.